Azure/azure-functions-availability-monitoring-extension/src/Demos/ConfigurationAndUsage.md

 1. Using VSCode

 Use the **Azure Functions: Deploy to Function App...** command to publish the app.
-It'll recognize the settings we configured earlier and use remote build.
+It'll recognize the settings we configured earlier and automatically use remote build.

 2. Using Azure Functions Core Tools